 Probation records are official documents that show when a person receives probation as an alternative to prison.
 Probation allows people convicted of a crime in Kentucky to serve their sentences out of custody, as long as they follow probation conditions imposed by the judge and probation officer Chapter 439.
 Probation and Parole.
-Probation is issued in proportion to the crime, so the length and nature of probation differs (sometimes drastically) from case to case.
+Probation is issued in proportion to the crime, so the length and nature of probation differ (sometimes drastically) from case to case.
 Probation typically falls into three categories: minimally supervised, supervised and intensive – intensive is a form of very strict probation that has conditions that vary from state to state but that emphasize punishment and control of the offender within the community.

 Kentucky Juvenile Criminal Records

 A juvenile criminal record is an official record of information about criminal activity committed by children or adolescents who are not yet of legal adult age.
-Juveniles are not convicted of a crime like an adult but instead are found to be “adjudicated delinquent”.
-These criminal records are often mistakenly erased or expunged once a person becomes of legal adult age, but in fact the record remains unless the person petitions to have it expunged.
+Juveniles are not convicted of a crime like an adult but instead, are found to be “adjudicated delinquent”.
+These criminal records are often mistakenly erased or expunged once a person becomes of legal adult age, but in fact, the record remains unless the person petitions to have it expunged.
 If a person was found adjudicated delinquent to a criminal offense, they do not have to respond “yes” if asked whether they have ever been convicted of a crime, unless the question specifically asks if they were ever adjudicated delinquent as well.

 Kentucky History and Accuracy of Criminal Records

-The accuracy of the data of criminal records depends on the record keeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
+The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
 Kentucky criminal records archives usually tend to go back as far as the 1970s.
 When criminal and arrest data starts to centralize and compile into an organized database much like we use today.
-Accuracy was more commonly affected by human error in the past.
-In the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer, so the information provide on StateRecords.org will vary from person to person.
+Accuracy was more commonly affected by a human error in the past.
+In the 1990s the quality and accuracy of record keeping improved exponentially due to the advent of the computer, so the information provides on StateRecords.org will vary from person to person.